 While the Flagship 2 Wide mock has been successfully used for various purposes, its clustering predictions for certain galaxy samples still require improvement \citep{Hoffmann2026}.
-Among the various modules in \texttt{SciPIC}, the initial one assigns number densities, colours, and positions, which are the properties that have the greatest impact on the resulting galaxy clustering.
-A dedicated pipeline capable of fully exploring the parameter space involved in this crucial step of the mock generation is therefore necessary to test the underlying methodology.
+Among the various modules in \texttt{SciPIC}, the initial one assigns number densities, colours, and positions -- the properties with the greatest impact on the resulting galaxy clustering.
+A dedicated pipeline capable of fully exploring the parameter space involved in this crucial step for mock generation is therefore necessary to test the underlying methodology.
 This is essential for obtaining clustering predictions in better agreement with observations and meeting the \textit{Euclid} requirements for cosmological analyses.
-Moreover, an automated procedure to calibrate the galaxy properties assigned by \texttt{SciPIC} is mandatory to keep the mock catalogues updated as new observational data become available.
+Moreover, an automated procedure for calibrating the galaxy properties assigned by \texttt{SciPIC} is mandatory to keep the mock catalogues updated as new observational data become available.